SourceCodeOER/sourcecode_api/crawler/README.md

 ## Which strategies are available by default ?

-- inginious-git : for INGInious tasks / course(s) stored on a git repository
+- [inginious-git](strategies/inginious-git.js) : for INGInious tasks / course(s) stored on a git repository

 ## How to design a new strategy ?

+Simply create a module file that looks like this :

 ```node
 module.exports = async function (options) {
    // TODO
 }
 ```

+This module should return an valid object to the [specification](#what-is-the-format-of-the-json-object-).
+The given `options` parameter is simply the [argv object created by yargs](http://yargs.js.org/docs/#api-argv).
+Check out [inginious-git](strategies/inginious-git.js) if you want to see an example about how to use it.